Curi0usUser/ChaosArranity/README.md

 Sprites and JSON by CoinCaribou2070/Chickenloser

-Sprites made by T3FT
+Sprites made by Duvent/T3FT

-Special Thanks to Skared Kat
+Special Thanks to Skared Kat/LostCause

 # Extras
 Join our Discord to report bugs, be notified of updates, or make suggestions.